Climate-Index-AI/climate-data-science-project-plan/README.md

 Climate change has a significant economic impact on commercial real estate (CRE) assets, investment portfolios, and capital markets, but little is yet known about how climate change affects the performance of these assets.
 This project aims to bridge this knowledge gap by converting research data trails into deterministic and probabilistic algorithms that describe the causal relationship between climate change and asset pricing.

 ### Deliverables
+For each research paper:
-- **Algorithms Encoded in Python**: Develop and encode deterministic and probabilistic algorithms from each research paper.
+- **Algorithms Encoded in Python**: Develop and encode deterministic and probabilistic algorithms from the research paper.
 - **Documentation of the Algorithms**: Comprehensive documentation detailing the algorithms, their functions, and how they relate to the research.
-- **List and Definitions of Dependent and Independent Variables**: Provide a detailed list and definitions of all dependent and independent variables used in each research paper.
+- **List and Definitions of Dependent and Independent Variables**: Provide a detailed list and definitions of all dependent and independent variables used in the research paper.

 ## Data Description

 ### Data Sources
+We will supply the necessary data and the research papers.
+The data sources include but are not limited to:
 1. PRISM Climate Data
 2. NCREIF Property Data
 3. Redfin Housing Market Data